 Wheat classes are very similar to this system.
 Some classes of wheat may be great at making similar products, they may also have large differences like plant dates and geographic locations.

 Classes of Wheat: Hard Red Winter

 Hard Red Winter has its roots firmly planted in the Great Plains (Texas, Oklahoma, Kansas, Colorado and Nebraska) and is scattered a bit in other states, as well.
 It is great for bread and all-purpose flour.
 Versatile, with excellent milling and baking characteristics for pan bread, Hard Red Winter wheat is also a choice wheat for Asian noodles, hard rolls, flat breads, general purpose flour and cereal.

 Classes of Wheat: Hard Red Spring

 Classes of Wheat: Soft Red Winter

 Soft Red Winter is found mostly east of the Mississippi River.
 For you cookie monsters out there, this is the wheat for you!
 It is a great, weak-gluten (low protein) wheat with excellent milling and baking characteristics for cookies, crackers, pretzels, pastries and flat breads.

 West Coast represent!
 Soft White Wheat calls the Pacific Northwest (Washington, Oregon and Idaho) its home.
-This low moisture wheat with high extraction rates creates a whiter product, making it ideal for mouth-watering cakes, pastries and Middle Eastern flatbreads.
+This low moisture wheat with high extraction rates creates a whiter product, making it ideal for mouth-watering cakes, pastries, Asian-style noodles and Middle Eastern flat breads.

 This is the newest class of U.S. wheat!
 Hard white shares its territory with Hard Red Winter wheat, but is grown on a much smaller scale.
 This class is great for Asian Noodles (ramen, anyone?) tortillas and flatbreads.
 Hard White wheat receives enthusiastic reviews when used for whole wheat or high extraction applications, like white whole wheat pan breads.
 Look for labels that say whole wheat, but appear white in color.